Research

 Best Single-Authored Paper Award, European Sustainable Finance PhD Workshop (2023).

-Conferences: ECB Forum on Central Banking 2024 in Sintra (Young Economist Competition), 13th MoFiR Workshop on Banking (short presentation), 1st CEPR-ESSEC-Luxembourgh Conference on Sustainable Financial Intermediation (short presentation), NY Fed & NYU Fed Summer Climate Finance Conference (poster session), CEPR European Conference on Household Finance 2023, 9th IWH-Fin-Fire Workshop on Challenges to Financial Stability, 1st Norges Bank Research Workshop: Woman in Central Banking, 8th HEC Paris Finance PhD Workshop, IPWSD 2023 at Columbia University in the City of New York, 1st European Sustainable Finance PhD Workshop, AEA-ASSA Annual Conference 2025 (poster session), 2nd CEPR Paris Symposium (poster session), Conference of the French Finance Association (PhD workshop), 12th Portuguese Finance Network Conference, Nederlandse Economendag 2022.
+Conferences: ECB Forum on Central Banking 2024 in Sintra (Young Economist Competition); 13th MoFiR Workshop on Banking (short presentation); 1st CEPR-ESSEC-Luxembourgh Conference on Sustainable Financial Intermediation (short presentation); NY Fed & NYU Fed Summer Climate Finance Conference (poster session); CEPR European Conference on Household Finance 2023; 9th IWH-Fin-Fire Workshop on Challenges to Financial Stability; 1st Norges Bank Research Workshop Woman in Central Banking; 8th HEC Paris Finance PhD Workshop; IPWSD 2023 at Columbia University in the City of New York; 1st European Sustainable Finance PhD Workshop; AEA-ASSA Annual Conference 2025 (poster session); 2nd CEPR Paris Symposium (poster session); Conference of the French Finance Association (PhD workshop); 12th Portuguese Finance Network Conference; Dutch Economist Day 2022.

-Seminars: Massachusetts Institute of Technology (Sustainable Urbanization Lab), Imperial College Business School (Formal PhD Seminar), University of Mannheim, De Nederlandsche Bank (Research Division, Economic Policy Division), Seminars on Environmental Economics and Management of Sustainability, University van Amsterdam (Finance Department, Macro and International Economics Department).
+Seminars: Massachusetts Institute of Technology (Sustainable Urbanization Lab); Imperial College Business School (Formal PhD Seminar); University of Mannheim; De Nederlandsche Bank (Research Division; Economic Policy Division); University van Amsterdam (Finance Department; Macro and International Economics Department; Seminars on Environmental Economics and Management of Sustainability).

 Media coverage: VoxTalks Economics